haooken/ManiacalLabs.com/README.md

 If you want to simply create a root level page, just use `hugo new <page_name>`

+Note: `new.py` will automatically populate the author field based on `git config user.name`

 # Content Front-Matter
 All Hugo docs have "front-matter" at the top of the markdown file that will look something like this: